Pfoxj/Main/contents/builders-day/index.md

   bio: Before joining Ethcore, Marek was a core developer working on the C++ Ethereum software collection.
 During this time, he designed and implemented the comprehensive end-user API used ubiquitously for Ethereum decentralised applications.
 Marek is excited about developing groundbreaking technologies.
 He started following and contributing to Ethereum project at early 2014.
   isScienceFair: false
   home: London
-- name: Markus Sabadello
-  subtitle: Danube Tech
-  image: /static/img/people/markus_sabadello.jpg
-  bio: Markus Sabadello has been a pioneer in user-centric identity and decentralization for many years.
-He works on the XDI protocol for distributed identity, as well as the FreedomBox personal server.
-  isScienceFair: false
-  home: ''
 - name: Max Ogden
   subtitle: Dat
   image: /static/img/people/max_ogden.jpg